Generator Safety Tips:

 - You may be liable for damage or injury to people and property that may result from an improperly installed or operated emergency generator.

-- Fuel vapors may explode if they encounter a spark or flame, so don't store gasoline or other generator fuels in your home or near the generator.
+- Don't store gasoline or other generator fuels in your home or near the generator.

 - Don't refuel the generator while it's running.